By MIA FREEDMAN

 The church says people should use natural family planning.

 It says poverty is a cause, not effect, of a high birth rate.
-Children are being born into homes without enough food to eat because of the government’s failure to end corruption and provide jobs, the bishops say.

 It just seems so logical.
 Everybody on both ‘sides’ of the fertility choices debate in every country agrees that fewer abortions would be a good thing.